 In this article:

-All ceremonies are taking place at Royal Festival Hall
+All ceremonies will be held at the Royal Festival Hall in January 2026.

 Dickson Poon School of Law